Accelerated Aging Calculator

 Arrhenius Equation

-The Arrhenius equation describes the relationship between reaction rate and temperature, allowing prediction of product shelf life under different conditions.
+The Arrhenius equation describes the rate of reaction versus temperature relationship, so product shelf life can be estimated for different conditions.

 Acceleration Factor